John-Alex07/Medical_Diagnostic_Tool/README.md

     stemming_func()
 ```
 ### 2. Patient Symptoms Input and Disease Diagnostics
+In this part, the user inputs their symptoms, which are then tokenized and stemmed for compatibility with the dataset.
+The app performs disease diagnostics by matching the patient's symptoms with the preprocessed dataset.
+The results are displayed in a DataFrame, providing users with information about potential diseases based on their symptoms.
 ```python
 # Input for patient symptoms
 symptoms_patient = st.text_input("State Patient Symptoms : ")